chrischtel/nexlog/README.md

 ## License

-nexlog is available under the BSD 3-Clause License.
+nexlog is available under the MIT License.
 See the [LICENSE](./LICENSE) file for the complete text.

 ---